KXNVRA-dot/Intmen-lib/README.md

 </div>

-> 🚀 **NEW VERSION 1.1.0 AVAILABLE**: Featuring enhanced error handling, improved builders, and new utility classes.
+> 🚀 **NEW VERSION 1.2.0 AVAILABLE**: Now includes built-in command cooldowns alongside enhanced error handling and utility classes.
 This version is stable and recommended for production use.

 ## ✨ Features